eddieyue/Crime-rate-forecasting-in-Chicago/README.md

 Prediction of next week crime rates
 ===================================

 For each of type of crime, I save my predicted rate for next week in a file, named as [crime-type].txt at all the regions in Chicago.
+With the predicted crimes rate in all regions and their geographical information, I should have generate heat maps by heatmap.py, https://github.com/jjguy/heatmap.
+However, due to the AWS and geographical data dependency, the heatmap is missing.
+I will fix it as soon as I get the permission to access the data.

 Please check the notebook here for detail: